KNX-IOT/KNX-IOT-Virtual/README.md

 The point code has an API so that one can:

 - set/retrieve data from an URL
-- callback on POST data changes
+- callback on PUT data changes
 - functions to figure out what type of data the url conveys

 ### 1.1.
 The knx_iot_virtual_pb Application